Last Updated on January 20, 2023

 Next up is the structure of your working environment.
 In this field, you will generally work in a team structure that includes general practitioners, social workers, psychologists, psychiatrists, occupational therapists, physical therapists, art therapists, and healthcare assistants.
 It is wise to explain your scope of duties in the ‘’pecking order’’ concerning activities you perform for all these health experts mentioned.
 Being a team player is a crucial soft skill requirement for any Mental Health Nurse job, and hiring managers would want proof that you can work with colleagues and act professionally.

-Then, provide a short description of your classification or specialty as a Mental Health Nurse.
+Then, provide a short description of your classification or specialty as an MH Nurse.
 The two types of nurses you typically get in this field are: Mental Health Nurses and Psychiatric Health Nurses.
 Sometimes your role may even involve a combination of both specialties if you have the relevant academic background and industry experience

 Mental Health Nurses: If this is you, recruiters would want to know about your experience in crisis interventions, mental health assessments, medications and therapies, and patient assistance, according to the American Mental Health Nurses Association (APNA).
 Your resume gives examples of how you closely with patients.
 The process followed when a patient is assigned to you, for example, starting with an interview to assess the patient and learn about their history, symptoms, other ailments, and daily habits.
 A Mental Health Nurse often works with patients with anxiety disorders (panic attacks and phobias), mood disorders (bipolar disorder and depression), issues with substance abuse (drugs and alcohol), Alzheimer’s disease (dementia).
 Mental Health Nurses work closely with treatment teams to develop individualized treatments to help their mental condition accurately.
 They are also required to give each individual patient counseling and get the families to help them.
 Sometimes, they are needed to help dress and groom their patients and give them their medication.